Skip to content

 Growth metrics

-Growth metrics answer a simple question: how effectively are you turning money and effort into new users and customers?
+Startup growth metrics measure how efficiently you turn money and effort into new users, customers, and revenue.
+The core set is user acquisition rate, the organic-to-paid mix, the viral coefficient (K), and time to value.
 The goal isn’t maximum growth at any cost — it’s sustainable, efficient growth where unit economics hold up as you scale.

 User acquisition rate